cjjohansen/favorite-city-weather/README.md

 A bette strategy might be to have an esitmate of daily amount of uses lets assume 1000 users.
 One could then rate limit based on the users ip address.
 Several ratelimiting strategies exists.
 Soem are discussed [here](https://cloud.google.com/architecture/rate-limiting-strategies-techniques)

+Also we are limiting the request to our own api when we in reality should limit calls to the 3rd party api.

+We should also consider a cashing strategy.
+We dont need to call the 3rd party api multiple times in a short period of time for the same city as the forecast has likely not changed.

 ## Critique

 Learning a whole new framwork like Fastify takes time.
 So rather than making things perfect, I will try to explain what has been doen so far and what could be improved.